-Many of the accomplishments below are grouped under the heading combined accomplishments, which means the girl's and boys' program accomplishments are combined.
+Many of the accomplishments below are grouped under the heading combined, meaning the girls' and boys' program accomplishments are combined.

 Keep in mind that records only tell part of the story.
-Statistics can’t capture the many life lessons learned through our sport, the relationships made along the journey, or the personal barriers that each person record setter or not, is able to overcome.
-You can’t quantify the amazing people and relationships made along the Cross-Country journey.
+Statistics can’t capture the many life lessons learned through our sport, the relationships made along the journey, or the personal barriers that each person, record-setter or not, can overcome.
+You can’t quantify the fantastic people and relationships made along the Cross-Country journey.

 The primary source for Thurston County records is the Washington State Cross-Country Statistical Analysis Records compiled by Rod Wilcox and Will Woodard.

 Athletic.net was also used in a couple of cases as a source.
 The Washington State Cross-Country Coach Association information was the source of some historical coaching information.

 Fastest Woman On The State Course (Old Course)#